ArellanoF/Word-Search/README.md

 Once all the words have been found, we press the solve button, a table with the scores will appear

 ![Finish](https://github.com/hectoresquerdo/BACK-EE-NDS/blob/master/images/finish.png)

+To play again, just press the NEW GAME button again.
 #### TOOLS :hammer_and_wrench:
 ***
 - [Eclipse](https://www.eclipse.org) - IDE for Enterprise Java Developers